Should porcelain tile be sealed? In this article, we discuss both sides of this debate…

-Almost every day, I get this question from customers calling our office.
-Even though the customers’ environments vary, my responses are usually similar.
-My advice is usually something like this.
+We get this question from customers calling our office every day.
+And even though customers’ environments vary, our responses are typically similar.

 With the cleaning method, obviously you need to get the mold and mildew, food contaminants or water spills off the surface.
 This can be done by mopping to minimize the “slippery when wet” conditions.
 However, this is not always possible.
 This is when you need to look at the second option of using surface treatments.